The International Journal of Regression Therapy

 Melissa Bowersock, an author new to the Journal but not to PLT, takes us into the mysterious realms of time through her own experiences.
 She finds that past, present, and future are interlocked and continuously interactive.
 A thoughtful article that raises questions about the nature of time itself.

 I have been fascinated by the enigma of time as much as the next person, maybe more.
 As a teenager I devoured every book on time travel and/or alternate pasts and futures that I could find.
 By the time I started experiencing past-life regressions as an adult, however, understanding the concept of time was not high on my agenda.
-But maybe that’s the nature of true discoveries ‑ finding what you’re not looking for.
+But maybe that’s the nature of true discoveries ‑ … Read the rest

 Past/Future Lives and Brain Wave States: A Suggestion for Research – Paul L. Fleming (Is.13)